dansand/trench_pull_force/model_code_inputs/README.md

 ## Model output files

+Numerical models of Stokes Flow, such as the one analyised in this notebook, provide solutions to the stress equilibrium equations.
+We therefore have direct access to stress comoponents needed to estimate terms in the vertically integrated form of the horizontal force balance, (as described in the manuscript and notebook).

 A series of h5 output files are found in the `../model_code_inputs directory` These represent (roughly) 0.5 Myr intervals, from 0 - 10 Myr.